Wildland-Urban Interface · Structural Defense · Patent Pending

 Architectural invisibility

 No roof rotors.
 No visible nozzle arrays.
 No hardware protruding through the roof deck.
-The Waterfall system is concealed within standard ridge, hip, and eave assemblies — indistinguishable from architectural trim.
+The Waterfall system is concealed within standard roof and eave assemblies — indistinguishable from architectural trim.
 This is not a cosmetic consideration; it is a sales condition for the high-net-worth WUI market.

 04